 What makes blended learning so effective?
 Here are a few benefits.

-Blended learning offers more efficient use of time and resources by enabling learners to access learning resources in the moment of need (rather than having them wait for a class or workshop).
+- Blended learning offers a more efficient use of time and resources by enabling learners to access learning resources in the moment of need (rather than having them wait for a class or workshop).

 The U.S. Department of Education examined college students and adult professionals in a meta-analysis of blended learning research from 1996-2006.
 Their findings demonstrated that students in blended learning classes outperformed those in fully online or fully in-person classes.